soumyapodha/Random-Name-Generator-Rajendra-Univercity/README.md

 Useful for generating test data for, err testing purposes.

-This random name generator can suggest names for babies, characters, or anything else that needs naming.
+This random name generator can suggest names for babies, characters, or anything else that needs naming and other.